Update: Our COVID-19 response - Critical work continues

 From time to time, we need to interrupt your power supply while we extend or maintain the network.
 We give 4-7 days written notice that power will be temporarily interrupted to allow crews to safely undertake work.

-We suggest you take some simple precautions before and during a planned interruption:
+We suggest you take some simple precautions before and during a power outage:

 - Unplug or switch off appliances at the wall including garage doors and alarms - if you're at home, leave a light on to tell you when the power is back on.